MEDA Membership Services and Programs

-Volunteering on a committee or taskforce is not only rewarding and good for resume and networking development, it is also a requirement for receiving scholarships and increases a members' chances of being on the Board of Directors.
-MEDA has active committees and forms taskforces when needed to not only address issues and provide services to our membership, but to expand members' knowledge and provide opportunities for them to build relationships.
+Volunteering on a committee or task force is not only rewarding, good for the resume, and a powerful networking method, it is also a requirement for receiving scholarships and increases a members' chances of being on the Board of Directors.
+MEDA has active committees and forms taskforces that address issues, provide services, expand knowledge, and create opportunities for relationship-building for our members.

 Help a Fellow MEDA Member

-Using our mass mailing system, members can request help from other economic developers on various topics and receive instant responses.
-Business attraction plans, facade financing and commercial rehabilitation are just some of the topics that your fellow MEDA members will be able to give you direction, guidance, application examples and advice - and there is no extra fee for this service!
+Using our mass emailing system, members can request help from other economic developers on various topics and receive instant responses.
+Business attraction plans, facade financing, and commercial rehabilitation are just some of the topics that your fellow MEDA members will be able to give you direction, guidance, application examples, and advice - and there is no extra fee for this service!

 Around 50 economic development position openings are advertised through MEDA every year.
-Job posting updates can be found in either our weekly newsletter, emailed every Monday, or in the "Member Exclusives" area of the MEDA website.
+Job posting updates can be found in either our weekly newsletter or in the "Member Exclusives" area of the MEDA website.

-Available for anyone interested in economic development in Michigan, MEDA has a Facebook, LinkedIn and Twitter page where we provide and share the latest-breaking economic development news.
+Available for anyone interested in economic development in Michigan, MEDA has Facebook, LinkedIn, and Twitter pages where we provide the latest-breaking economic development news.
 These sites are also a great place for members to discuss and share ideas with each other.

 State Agency Networking

-Through our membership meetings, legislative forum, annual meeting and other conferences, you will be able to speak with a variety of state agency staff to get up-to-the-minute information and feedback on state programs.
+Through our membership programs, Capitol Day, Annual Meeting and other conferences, you will be able to speak with a variety of State agency staff to get up-to-the-minute information and feedback on State programs.